UberPyro/Prowl-Ideas-Pile/learn-fast/0-basics.md

 /* Note that if `--` isn't written, it's implied to be leftmost, e.g. the type `int` is really `-- int` */

+spec f : int int
+fun f => 0 0

+/* `type` can be used to alias types */ type int2 = int int spec f : intfn fun f => (+ 1)

+type intfn = int -- int
+spec f : int2
+fun f => 0 0

+/* types concatenate just like values do */
+/* some types take in parameters, which can be tucked in left of the = */ type opt-pair = A -- A opt A opt pair  /* opt takes 1 parameter, pair takes 2 */ type A opt-pair = A opt A opt pair
 ```